samedicorp/samedicorp.github.io/_posts/2021-04-13-using-external-files.md

 layout: post
 title: Using External Files
 date: 2021-04-13T10:19:22.729Z
+published: false
 ---

-In my [previous post](/2021/scripting-sucks/), I talked about some of the... non-optimal aspects of scripting for Dual Universe.
+In my [previous post](/2021/scripting-sucks/), I talked about some of the "non-optimal" aspects of scripting for Dual Universe :)

 The good news is that we can get around quite a few of them, _whilst we develop our scripts_, by putting our source code into external files.

-Instead of typing Lua code directly into the Dual Universe script editor, we type it into one or more text files on disk, and just type a small script into the editor which pulls the contents of the files in and uses them.
+Instead of typing Lua code directly into the Dual Universe script editor, we put most of it into one or more text files on disk.
+We then just type a small script into the editor which pulls the contents of the files in and uses them.

 So how do we achieve this?